SleepPolar/SimpleConditionVerifier/README.md

 ]);
 ```

+## Showing the path that the verifyConditions takes in the 5.
+Example of a Complex Condition(#test)

 **This repository is designed to be an example tool, demonstrating a way to handle checking logical conditions in JavaScript.**